The Change-Driver Account of Scientific Discovery: Philosophical and Historical Dimensions of the Discovery of the Expanding Universe: Extant models of discovery

-Again, Schindler’s omission of further details hampers a deeper analysis of how these alternate accounts apply to his model.
+Again, Schindler’s omission of further details prevents a deeper analysis of how these alternate accounts apply to his model.
 At first blush, though, it’s far from clear that they are compatible with his further commitment to a “realist stance” (p.123).
 First, Schindler’s invocation of essences, or natural kinds, is designed to underwrite an \emph{objective} distinction between essential and accidental properties—properties that are necessary for a discovery’s prerequisite conceptualisation, and those that aren’t.
-One may wonder, however, whether groupings based on family-resemblance (rather than putative essences) can deliver that: instead, the taxonomic lines of demarcation tend to depend on the context (see e.g.\ Ruphy (2010) for stellar classifications, relevant also for our case study in \textbf{§4}) —and the \emph{subjective} interests of the inquirers (as is frequently explicitly acknowledged in the non-essentialist approaches to natural kinds).
+One may wonder, however, whether groupings based on family-resemblance (rather than putative essences) can deliver that: instead, the taxonomic lines of demarcation tend to depend on the context (see e.g.\ Ruphy, 2010) —and the \emph{subjective} interests of the inquirers (as is frequently explicitly acknowledged in the non-essentialist approaches to natural kinds).
 Secondly, and relatedly, Schindler seems implicitly committed to semantic realism: his insistence on “\emph{correct} conceptualisation” of a phenomenon (reiterated passim)—up to “at least some false and incomplete beliefs about X” (p.128)—is naturally read in realist terms (cf. Psillos, 1999, esp.
-Ch.1)—as an assertion about the (partial) literal truth of a theory’s unobservable theoretical content.\footnote{It deserves to be stressed that Schindler erroneously imputes such semantic realism to Kuhn (p.128): Kuhn is emphatically \emph{not} a realist.
-With his (semantic) incommensurability thesis, and his rejection of a correspondence theory of truth, in tandem with his rejection of a model of progress in terms of increasing truth-likeness, it’s difficult to see what a “\emph{correct} conceptualisation” within Kuhn’s thinking might even mean.} Prima facie, however, such semantic-realist ambitions—whilst underwritten by essentialism—are at odds with a context-dependent classification and categorisation of the world into natural kinds.
+Ch.1)—as an assertion about the (partial) literal truth of a theory’s unobservable theoretical content.
+Prima facie, however, such semantic-realist ambitions—whilst underwritten by essentialism—are at odds with a context-dependent classification and categorisation of the world into natural kinds.}